Smana/smana.github.io/content/en/post/crossplane_composition_functions/index.md

 +++
 author = "Smaine Kahlouch"
-title = "Going Further with Crossplane: Compositions and Functions" date = "2023-10-23" summary = "Applying advanced Crossplane concepts in a practical example, particularly through the use of 'Composition functions', which might be the missing piece we've been waiting for..." featured = true codeMaxLines = 21 usePageBundles = true
+title = "Going Further with `Crossplane`: Compositions and Functions" date = "2023-10-23" summary = "Applying advanced Crossplane concepts in a practical example, particularly through the use of **`Composition functions`**, which might be the missing piece we've been waiting for..." featured = true codeMaxLines = 21 usePageBundles = true